sabirdvd/sunshineatnoon.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: "How to install caffe on ubuntu 14.04(without GPU)"
+title: How to install caffe on ubuntu 14.04(without GPU)
 published: true
 ---